The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 Probate is the legal process of confirming a Will is valid and appointing an executor with authority to deal with the estate.
 Where there is no Will, the Court instead grants letters of administration to an administrator.

 For executors, probate is often the ‘gateway’ needed before banks, share registries, superannuation funds and property titles will release or transfer assets.
-Without it, beneficiaries can face lengthy delays and disputes.
+Without it, executors administrating an estate can can face lengthy delays.
+In turn, this can trigger frustration, discontent and and even disputes between executors and beneficiaries.

 Why the $5.4 trillion transfer matters to families